Creating a Family With the Ideal Egg Donor

 - A medical screening.
 The donor will be tested for blood type, infectious diseases, drug use and general health.

-- A genetic screening (optional).
-If a genetic screening is recommended, the donor will be tested for genetic diseases such as cystic fibrosis, Tay-Sachs disease, sickle cell anemia, and thalassemia, and her family history will also be evaluated.
+- A genetic screening.
+The donor will be tested to see if she is a genetic carrier of many diseases such as cystic fibrosis, Tay-Sachs disease, sickle cell anemia, and thalassemia, to name a few.
+Her family history will also be evaluated.

 All medical screenings will be done at your chosen IVF center.
 Once all required screenings have been completed, attorneys will draft the legal contract for you to review and sign.
 The egg donation cycle will not begin until all parties sign the legal contract.
 Once all parties are in agreement the actual donation procedure can begin.